-New York City Audubon Society received a $5,669 GCEF grant (and provided $3,367 in matching funds) in 2015 to conduct six bird monitoring sessions and host a walk in the fall of 2016 for the Greenpoint public at Monsignor McGolrick Park.
-These events allowed Greenpoint residents to learn about native plants and their importance to wildlife, as well as encouraged community members to participate in the “Urban Oasis” habitat restoration project at the park – a project created by New York City Audubon Society through a GCEF grant.
+In 2015, through a competitive process, New York City Audubon Society received a $5,669 GCEF grant (and provided $3,367 in matching funds) in 2015 to conduct 6 bird monitoring sessions and host a public native plant walk in 2016 at Monsignor McGolrick Park.
+The results of these bird surveys were added to the eBird database.
+These events allowed Greenpoint residents to learn about native plants and their importance to wildlife, as well as encouraged community members to participate in the “Urban Oasis” habitat restoration project at the park – a project created by New York City Audubon Society through a separate GCEF grant.

-- Conducted six bird surveys in McGolrick Park throughout 2016, in which 13 members of the public attended and 34 bird species were observed.
+- Conducted 6 bird surveys in McGolrick Park throughout 2016, in which 13 members of the public attended and 34 bird species were observed

 - Hosted a native plant walk for local community members in September 2016, which 18 people attended